 Reproductive Rights: U.S. Supreme Court Cases

 Reproductive rights in America can vary significantly from one state to the next.
-Each jurisdiction has its own slate of laws relating to abortion, contraception, and family planning.
-New abortion laws are constantly being drafted across the country, and they often get challenged in court.
+Each jurisdiction has its own laws relating to abortion rights, contraception, and family planning.
+Lawmakers are writing new abortion laws nationwide that often get challenged in court.

-The final arbiter on these laws is the U.S. Supreme Court.
+Federal courts and district courts have served as venues for contesting these issues for decades.
+The final decision-maker on these laws is the U.S. Supreme Court.

 U.S. Supreme Court Decisions on Reproductive Rights